jackmschroeder/Election-Analytics/Posts/week4.md

 ### Time-for-Change

 Alan Abramowitz, a political scientist at Emory, developed a "time-for-change" model back in 1988 to predict election outcomes.
-In its simplest form, it uses the following formula to predict incumbent party vote share (taken from Abramotiwz [2016]):
+In its simplest form, it uses the following formula to predict incumbent party vote share (taken from Abramowitz [2016]):

 $ 47.260 + 0.108 * Net Approval + 0.543 * Q2 GDP + 4.313 * Incumbent Dummy $